 The world famous Trädgårdsföreningen – the Garden Society of Gothenburg – is one of Gothenburg’s must-visit sites, and features gorgeous lawns, pretty woodlands and stunning flower beds filled with thousands of rose species.
 It’s one of Europe’s best-kept 19th century parks and is a real feast for the senses.

-Once you have disembarked the Balmoral you will be transferred to your 4* hotel for a one night stay affording you the opportunity to explore this fascinating historical city.
+Once you have disembarked the Balmoral you will be transferred to the airport for your flight back to Ireland.

 Dates & Prices

 |25 September 2018||Was €1,959

 |25 September 2018||Was €2,629

 |Superior Outside||Book Now|